rsanchez2021/Blog-Robotica-Movil/README.md

 ### Rest of days

-For the remaining days, what I needed to do was to correct minor errors, such as variable names, and debug the code.
+During the remaining days, my tasks mainly involved addressing minor errors, such as variable names, and debugging the code.
+When I attempted to enhance the code, I encountered issues, as the car was veering off the track, as depicted in the image.
+This problem arose because I had not defined the target area as sufficiently large for the car to reach and make a successful turnaround.

-Finally, this is the video of the final submission:
+### Final video
 AÑADIR VIDEO FINAL